Google, Please, Could You Make Me A Dentist’s Appointment?

 How could healthcare benefit from Google and other digital assistants?

 There are countless cases when a digital personal assistant could help physicians, nurses, patients or their families.
-Placing regular doctor’s appointments for patients or in the name of someone for a relative could help spare time and better organize patient pathways.
+Placing regular doctor’s appointments for patients or in the name of a relative could help spare time and better organize patient pathways.
 Beyond that, it could take care of prescription drugs and calls to pharmacies to place orders.
 Moreover, it could ease emergency situations.
 Just as a four-year-old boy in the UK asked Siri for help after his mother lost consciousness.
 The toddler unlocked his mom’s iPhone by pressing his mother’s thumb onto the sensor.
 Afterward, he asked Siri to place an emergency call.
 The medical services saved the woman’s life.

 Even more, health chatbots could be connected to digital personal assistants.
 Chatbots might become the first line of primary care by responding to simple medical questions, helping patients self-medicate or organizing their care.
 The fastest growing medical app in Europe, Ada Health, told The Medical Futurist that they already teamed up with Amazon to experiment with a voice interface.
 William Tunstall-Pedoe, the creator of the technology behind Amazon Alexa, recently invested in Ada and will also serve as an advisor, helping the team to expand Ada’s capabilities in these areas.